 The whole interior of the space was redone, the floor the main original element, with leadership from Emily Cade design.
-Mostly accents that have changed, more of an update to the place’s feel rather than its look.
+Mostly accents have changed, the place’s feel more updated than its look.

 Pizzas should now be available until 2 a.m., and there are even gluten-free options.

 Complimentary bread is standard, crunchy rectangles of very oily and herby focaccia which is made in huge batches in the wood fire oven along with sticks of deep fried pizza dough flavoured by oil, herbs and parmesan.

 Eggplant crostini ($9) starts with house baguette, piled with soft eggplant, crumbly ricotta salata, and romesco, tied together with sweet and fragrant thyme honey.

 Wood-fired calamari ($18) is stuffed with spicy house-made sausage over a nutty chickpea puree (basically a hummus).
 It’s finished off with a bitter and aromatic medley of dehydrated olives, crispy capers, garlic, fennel and carrot tops.